View Johny Tran's Obituary on www.swtimes.com/ and share memories

 Johny Tran

-Funeral will be 10 a.m.
-Friday, May 3, 2019, at Ocker-Putman Funeral Home in Fort Smith with cremation to follow.
+Funeral service will be 10 a.m.
+Friday at Ocker-Putman Funeral Home in Fort Smith with cremation to follow.

-He is survived by his wife, Dung Nguyen of the home; two daughters, Janie Massey and her husband David of Fort Wainwright, Alaska, and Kiem Tran and her husband Huynh Van Dat of Vietnam; one son, John Tran and his wife Jamie of Springdale; a stepdaughter, Phuong Nguyen and her husband Timothy of Fort Smith; a brother, Phuc Tran of Vietnam; a sister, Tran Tot of Vietnam; nine grandchildren, Huynh, Nhu, Y, Christopher, Kaitlyn, Seth, Sophie, Alyssa and David.
+He is survived by his wife, Dung Nguyen of the home; two daughters, Janie Massey of Fort Wainwright, Alaska, and Kiem Tran of Vietnam; a son, John Tran of Springdale; a stepdaughter, Phuong Nguyen of Fort Smith; a sister, Tran Tot of Vietnam; a brother, Phuc Tran of Vietnam; and nine grandchildren.

-Memorials may be made to Pho Minh Buddhist Temple, 1914 Jenny Lind Road, Fort Smith, AR 72901.